Crypto License in Germany 2025

 German companies are subject to the German Generally Accepted Accounting Principles and the International Financial Reporting Standards.
 The annual financial statements of medium and large companies are to be audited by independent auditors.
 Small companies with less than 50 employees, assets worth no more than 6 mill.
 EUR, and an annual turnover of up to 12 mill.
 EUR doesn’t need to have an audit.

-If you’re determined to obtain a crypto licence in the jurisdiction with the highest global standards and this way to build a sustainable crypto business, highly qualified and experienced consultants of Regulated United Europe (RUE) will be delighted to equip you with the necessary knowledge that will help you lay your path to success.
-We very well understand and closely monitor crypto-related legislation in Germany and thus can guide you through the process of establishing a company and obtaining a crypto licence.
+If you’re determined to obtain a crypto license in the jurisdiction with the highest global standards and this way to build a sustainable crypto business, highly qualified and experienced consultants of Regulated United Europe (RUE) will be delighted to equip you with the necessary knowledge that will help you lay your path to success.
+We very well understand and closely monitor crypto-related legislation in Germany and thus can guide you through the process of establishing a company and obtaining a crypto license.
 Moreover, we’re more than happy to assist you with financial accounting and tax optimisation.
 Book a personalised consultation now to start your new journey in the crypto industry.

 Also, lawyers from Regulated United Europe provide legal support for crypto projects and help with adaptation to MICA regulations.

-Securing a Crypto Exchange License in Germany 2024: A Strategic Business Move
+Securing a Crypto Exchange License in Germany 2025: A Strategic Business Move

 Germany, recognized as a leading financial technology hub in Europe, offers substantial opportunities for crypto businesses looking to expand in a robust regulatory environment.
 This article explores the requirements, processes, and benefits of obtaining a crypto exchange license in Germany, providing crucial insights for businesses aiming to navigate this highly regulated space.